polterguy/phosphorusfive-dox/chapter-6.md

 - **[insert-before]**, inserts nodes, *before* some specified nodes
 - **[insert-after]**, inserts nodes, *after* some specified nodes

 These four Active Events, allows you to modify your lambda objects, during the execution of your lambda.
-Notice, the **[set]** event, which in addition to changing a node, also can completely remove it.
+Notice, the **[set]** event, which in addition to changing a node, also can completely remove nodes, values and names.
 Hence, with these four events, you have all *"CRUD"* operations available for your lambda objects, and its individual nodes.

 **Definition**; *"CRUD"* is an acronym, and means *"Create, Remove, Update and Delete"*, and is a reference to all the 4 basic operations necessary to be able to dynamically *"mold"* an object, in any of the necessary axis, to be able to *"create anything you wish, starting from any other given starting point"*.